 - Don’t be rush, it’s a step by step process.
 You should have good patience and perseverance.
 Actually, your great Pyrenees won’t be perfect for the first time.
 Think of it as the learning process of a human child.

 - As we discussed above, don’t keep them in water for long hours.
 They are not highly energetic dogs.
 Keeping them for a long time in the water might lead to getting sick your dog.

 - If you take your great Pyrenees to swim in lakes and chlorinated swimming pools.
 Make sure to rinse them after swimming.

 - During swimming sessions, you should always be with your dog.
 Don’t let them swim in the way they want.
 Take responsibility and supervise them clearly.

 Can Great Pyrenees swim in chlorinated pools?

-This is a pretty much common question from great Pyrenees owners.
-Having a swimming pool in your backyard would make more straightforward the training process.
+This is a pretty common question from great Pyrenees owners.
+Having a swimming pool in your backyard would make the more straightforward training process.